vsputta/Data-Driven-Solutions-for-Retail-Optimization-through-SQL/README.md

 	COALESCE(AVG(s.return_date - s.shipping_date), 0) as average_days
 FROM orders as o
 JOIN
-order_items as oi
+order_item as oi
 ON oi.order_id = o.order_id
 JOIN
-shippings as s
+shipping as s
 ON
 s.order_id = o.order_id
 GROUP BY 1